mhedenus/on_graphs_and_models/README.md

 So far only bubbles had properties.
 Of course, properties can be attached to arrows, too.
 It is a widespread view that annotated edges is a special feature of PG, and that this is the main difference between PG and RDF.
 But RDF also allows you to add predicates to statements by using the reification vocabulary ([__RDF-star__](https://github.com/w3c/rdf-star) will greatly simplify this task).
 This issue has been left out because it is the intention of this essay to show that the difference between PG and AG is based on the Property Dichotomy and has nothing to do with a special technical intricateness.

 Another misconception is that PG and RDF are different because have been designed for very application domains.
 PG is used for standalone models while RDF is designed for the World Wide Web.
-This is true but the social history of PG and RDF lead to a very specific _technical_ problem, that could be solved easily.
+This is true but the social history of PG and RDF lead to a very specific _technical_ problems, that could be solved easily.
 You cannot merge PGs while RDF allows you to integrate any data that is modeled with RDF.
 In fact, the true reason why you cannot merge two PGs is due to the usage of _local identifiers_.
+For example, GraphML limits node identifiers to the XML datatype `NMTOKEN`.
+This prohibits you from using an URIs.
-For example, if you have two GraphML files, they both use values like `n1` and `e2` for the `id` attribute of the XML elements.
-If both graphs contains nodes which are meant to be the same and we you want to merge them properly you must specify a mapping of the local identifiers.
-In contrast, RDF uses URIs as identifiers.
+If you have two GraphML files, they both use values like `"n1"` and `"e2"` for the `id` attribute of the XML elements.
+If both graphs contains nodes which are meant to be the same you must specify a mapping of the local identifiers to merge them properly.
+In contrast, RDF is based on URIs.
 No mapping is necessary and merging becomes _trivial_.
-There is no reason at all why you should not use URIs for properties or relations of a PG.
+But there is no reason at all why you should not use URIs as identifiers in a PG.

 ### Mapping Property Graph and Atomic Graph